 I love to eat and to travel.
 I also thoroughly enjoy seeing other people appreciate my food, the food that I prepare and the ingredients and recipes that I put together.
 It makes me so happy to see the smiles on my clients’ faces when they try mole for the first time, or when they dig into a dish that I created.
 It’s a wonderful feeling!

 We loved your mole negro and sopa de frijol at La Olla.
-How does your food speaks to the culinary landscape of Oaxaca?
+How does your food speak to the culinary landscape of Oaxaca?

 I base my approach to food on an earth-friendly philosophy, working with regional farmers to provide local flavors while helping the local economy and serving organic products when available.
 I try to use as many local ingredients as possible, and I also try to portray the colors of the Oaxacan landscape in the food that I prepare: color, color, color!
 I try to make every dish a reflection of the colors of Oaxaca.
 Oaxaca is such a vibrant place, and having this reflected in the food you eat here makes Oaxacan cuisine even more enjoyable.

 Are there any ingredients that you have trouble finding locally?

 Chilhuacle chile is an ingredient that’s gaining popularity in and around Oaxaca, and it is sometimes difficult to find due to its high price.
 A lot of the chile salespeople refuse to sell this specific type of chile because it is too expensive for them to carry.
 Also, the different varieties of corn are getting harder and harder to find: red, purple, yellow.
 It would be nice to be able to use all of the different colors of corn in our dishes at the restaurant and cooking school, but it’s just not possible anymore.

 Name some Oaxacan dishes that a visitor should not miss while in Oaxaca.